 It’s literally what makes or breaks the results of all your hard work.

-What a High-Performance Recovery Training Session Looks Like (Plus, a Free Workout Download)
+What a High-Performance Recovery (Rebound) Training Session Looks Like (Plus, a Free Workout Download)

 Now that we have a decent understanding of how the body responds to stress and why learning how to shift your body into the Recovery State is critical to seeing the results you want, let’s get into the nitty-gritty of what an HPR training session actually looks like.

-(Note: I’m going to provide an outline of HPR Training below, but to get a complete training template including exercises and descriptions of how to do them, click below to download it)
+Note: I’m going to provide an outline of Rebound Training below, but to get a complete training template including exercises and descriptions of how to do them, click the button below to download it now)

 1. Recovery Breathing (5-10 min)

 The concept of using specific breathing and movement patterns together to promote parasympathetic nervous system function and recovery was first introduced to me by Bill Hartman and Mike Robertson several years ago.

 After Bill was able to fix a nagging shoulder injury that I had been dealing with for months in no more than few minutes of this type of work, I became a believer.